WanTastic25/BloodseekerWebApp/README.md

-This is my Final year project while studying in UMPSA
+This is my Final year project while studying in UMPSA.
+Developed using:

-Its a web app that uses machine learning technology to determine whether a person has anemia or not
+1. Python for data extraction, processing and loading.

-I used Python, Jupyter and the scikit library to make the machine learning model
+2. Flask for creating the web pages

-I used the Flask framework to develop the website
+The ML models I just used from scikit libraries.
+The data I trained them on I got from Kaggle.